 Automated Analysis Tab

 To control which automated analysis techniques are executed after the scan completes, perform the following steps.
-(See Automated Analysis for more details.)
+(Refer to Automated Analysis for more details about these techniques.)

 Task To configure workspace settings on the Automated Analysis tab, do the following: